 Archive one or more Cards

-Archive a card when it reaches the last lane on the board to indicate that the work has been delivered.
+Archive or close a card when it reaches the last lane on the board to indicate that the work has been delivered.
 You may even archive a card from its current lane if you decide that the card need not progress through the remaining flow.

 Archive All Cards: Right-click on any lane header to archive all the cards in that lane in a single click.